nimakolahi/nimakolahi/README.md

 ## 🚀 About Me

-I’m a **Software & Hardware Design Ph.D.
-Student** specializing in digital circuit design, hardware testing, and RISC-V architecture.
+I’m a **Ph.D.
+Student from Polytechnic of Turin in Software & Hardware Design** specializing in digital circuit design, hardware testing, and RISC-V architecture.
 Passionate about building robust systems and optimizing workflows in both software and silicon.
 Based in Torino, Italy.

 - 🏢 **Profession:** VLSI Design & Test Specialist
 - 💻 **Expertise:** Digital Logic, EDA Tools (Synopsys, Cadence), Python, Verilog, SystemVerilog, Bash